IntroToCode/RecipesCodemates10/breakfast/readme.md

 ## Time to prepare: 15 minutes

 ## Ingredients:
-- 8 small corn or flour tortillas (corn is better)
+- 8 small corn or flour tortillas
-- 8 large eggs, either scrambled or fried (defininely scramble)
+- 8 large eggs, either scrambled or fried
 - 1 can of refried beans or make them homemade! (homemade is the way to go)
 - 2 avocados, peeled, pitted and sliced
 - Your choice of salsa: red, green, or pico de gallo (the spicier the better)